scalable-web-systems/spring-22/README.md

 ## Submitting Your Tutorial

 To submit your tutorial to this repository, create a new branch with with it's name being your github username and then submit a pull request.
 You will be able to merge the pull request once all the test cases have passed.
+The name of the markdown file you submit must be related to your topic.

 Thank you for looking to contribute to our wiki!
 Happy Writing!